lampepfl/bench/README.md

 - `bin/cron`: used for the cron job
 - `bin/run`: for manually benchmarking a specific test for a specific period
+- `bin/pull`: for testing a specific pull request

 Check the documentation in the source code of each command for more detail.